The Problem with Twins

 Yes, the Velocity V-Twin pilot still needs to take the appropriate actions, but he/she is much less likely to experience a bad outcome.
 Much less.

 Furthermore, the V-Twin is also fast and efficient.
-It is equipped with 4 cylinder engines, but outperforms twins with the larger 6 cylinder engines.
+It is equipped with 4 cylinder engines, whose cruise speeds and fuel burns outperforms twins with the larger, normally aspirated 6 cylinder engines.

 And it has easy entry and exit with its gull wing doors.
 And it weighs less.
 And it has less drag.
 And it has better single engine climb.
 And it looks super cool.
 And on and on.
 But what sets it above the other twins is that it is just plain safer.